brather1ng/RePoE/RePoE/docs/mods.md

   has is taken.
 If the object with that tag `weight` greater than zero, the mod can spawn on the item and the weight defines the relative weight of it spawning.
 If it has `weight` zero, the mod can not spawn.
-  The mod `AddedChaosDamageCorrupted1`,  for example, has `no_attack_mods` with weight 0, `ring` with weight 1000 and `default` with weight 0.
-It can therefore spawn on items that do not have Catarina's "Cannot roll Attack Mods" mod and are rings, but not on any other item.
+  The mod `AddedColdDamage1`,  for example, has `no_attack_mods` with weight 0, `ring`, `amulet`, `quiver` and `gloves` with weight 500 and `default` with weight 0.
+It can therefore spawn on items that do not have Catarina's "Cannot roll Attack Mods" mod and are rings, amulets, quivers or gloves, but not on any other item.
   The possible tags can be found in `tags.json`.
 To get the tags a base item has, see `base_items.json`.